ars-4/gamestrom/README.md

 #### Congratulations server is running and the endpoint is http://127.0.0.1:8000/

-##### since this can run video game using on this server an has to do with running video games an licensing please make sure you own the game before running.
+##### since this can run video game on this server an has to do with running video games an licensing please make sure you own the game before running.